gunpowdergreentea/nnTrainer/README.md

 sudo apt-get install libprotobuf-dev protobuf-compiler
 ```

+Using the -freeze option, you can freeze n number of layer during finetuning.
+For no freezing, use 0.

 ## Usage details:
 th main.lua -h -- brings up the help with all options